HexiScale: Facilitating Large Language Model Training over Heterogeneous Hardware: Details of Cost Model

-\begin{itemize}[topsep=5pt, leftmargin=*] \item \textbf{Tensor model parallel communication cost}.
+\item \textbf{Tensor model parallel communication cost}.
 Suppose activation recompute is enabled.
-A transformer layer is running over a set of GPU $\mathbf{d}_{i,j}$, the tensor model parallel communication cost for a micro-batch can be estimated by: \begin{small}
+A transformer layer runs over a set of GPUs $\mathbf{d}_{i,j}$.
+The tensor model parallel communication cost for a micro-batch---with a micro-batch size as $B_{mb}$---is: \begin{small}

 \end{small}